Walnux/ArrowDocuments/Arrowize/Nginx.md

 ## Arrow and Nginx
 [Nginx](https://www.nginx.com/) is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 In Arrow 0.1 Release.
 Nginx has been integrated into [ASDK](https://github.com/Walnux/Atools/tree/master/ASDK).
-You can use ASDK to build "Combined Mode" Nginx Arrow Image and run it as Arrow Instance through [Arrow Service](https://github.com/Walnux/arrowd/blob/master/README.md).
+You can use ASDK to build "Combined Mode" Nginx Arrow Binary Arrow Meta and run it as Arrow Instance through [Arrow Service](https://github.com/Walnux/arrowd/blob/master/README.md).

 ## How to Run Nginx as Arrow Instance
 - After setting up [ASDK](https://github.com/Walnux/Atools/tree/master/ASDK) and [Arrow Service](https://github.com/Walnux/arrowd/blob/master/README.md).
 And Arrowd has been started.
 You can run Nginx as Arrow Instance in Arrowd source directory:

-Notes: In Arrow 0.1 Prove of Concept release, please make sure you are in Arrow Service source directory to run below command.
+Notes: In Arrow 0.1 release, please make sure you are in Arrow Service source directory to run below command.
 Normally Arrow Service source directory is $HOME/go/src/github.com/Walnux/arrowd.

 ```shell
 $ sudo ./bin/actrl shoot nginx nginx